rindelicato/Portfolio/README.md

 on the sale of their products.
 - Your an analyst your job is to perform an initial data and exploratory analysis of some of their data in order to derive insights and suggest.

+Pig E. Bank
+- You’ve been hired as a data analyst by a well-known global bank.
+Your job is to provide analytical support to its anti-money-laundering compliance department.

 Contact
 - [LinkedIn](https://www.linkedin.com/in/robert-i-b0714b122/)
 - [Tableau Public](https://public.tableau.com/app/profile/robert.indelicato/vizzes)